About Delta Commitment and Organization

 Delta advocates the anti-corruption initiative launched by the World Economic Forum (WEF) in 2004 and the formulation of the"Ethical Corporate Management Best Practice Principles" based on laws and regulations to establish a business model which is characterized by an ethical business culture and positive commercial operations.
 It is clearly stated in the code that board members, managers, and employees are not allowed to directly or indirectly provide, promise, request, or accept any form of improper benefit or engage in other forms of unethical behavior that are illegal or that violate integrity or fiduciary obligations in the course of commercial operations to gain or maintain benefits.

-Every year, Delta regular checkups and actively checks on the manufacturing processes in Taiwan and China.
+Every year, Delta regular checkups and actively checks on the manufacturing processes in Taiwan, Thailand, and China.
 By implementing mechanisms such as point system control, Delta aims to prevent any violations.
 Every Delta employee is personally responsible for the maintenance of the company's reputation according to the highest moral standards.

 Delta Electronics, Inc. All Rights Reserved.